Evan Farmer: Acting

-In 2000, Farmer auditioned for the role of the Young Dr. Evil in the third of the Austin Powers Franchise, Austin Powers in Goldmember, but when the casting directors saw him walk in the room, they immediately handed him the audition materials for Young Number Two, the part originated by Robert Wagner and also portrayed by Rob Lowe.
+In 2000, Farmer auditioned for the role of the Young Dr. Evil in the third of the Austin Powers Franchise, Austin Powers in Goldmember, but ended up being cast as Young Number Two, the character originated by Robert Wagner and also portrayed by Rob Lowe.
 Farmer became the third actor to step into the role.

-Farmer has also made guest star appearances in JAG, Working Class, DAG, and voiced several characters on MTV's cartoons; Daria and Celebrity Death Match.
+Farmer has also made guest star appearances in JAG, Working Class, DAG, and voiced several characters on the MTV cartoons Daria and Celebrity Death Match.

 Television hosting

-It was while Farmer was in New York City promoting the TV Series 2gether, that he discovered hosting as a potential new career path when the producers of Total Request Live (TRL) called him in frantic need of a replacement host for Carson Daly, who was unable to get to the set for the live broadcast.
-With minutes to air-time, Farmer ran from his hotel room and hosted the live show, his first time in that role.
-With several follow-up substitutions for Daly over the next year, Farmer began focusing more effort away from acting and towards Host, a career he found far more fulfilling and interesting.
+While Farmer was in New York City promoting the TV Series 2gether he was approached by producers of Total Request Live (TRL) who were in need of a replacement host for Carson Daly, who was unable to get to the set for a live broadcast.
+Farmer hosted the live show, which was his first time in that role.
+With several follow-up substitutions for Daly over the next year, Farmer began focusing less on acting and more on hosting.